petterfreak/yeapp_documentation/examples.md

 grunt watch
 ```

-This command watches the changes in the files of the app (/app folder).
-If they changed, it executes the
-following commands, after these your app in the browser automatically refresh.
+Watches files for changes and runs tasks based on the changed files, after that your browser will refresh automatically.

 ``` js
 grunt clean